Isham17NIT/GoogleGirlHackathon/README.md

 # 🧠 MediScan AI(Brain MRI & 🩺 Kidney CT Scan Classification)

 ## 🚀 Overview
 MediScan AI has been developed as an intelligent medical assistant that analyzes medical images using deep learning techniques.
-The system automates disease classification, assisting healthcare professionals in making accurate and timely diagnoses.
-MediScan AI aims to improve access to advanced diagnostic support, especially in remote and under-resourced areas.
-This is **Flask-based web service** processes uploaded images and predicts disease categories using trained deep learning models.
+The system automates disease classification, thus enabling healthcare professionals to make accurate and timely diagnoses.
+It aims to improve access to advanced diagnostic support, especially in remote and under-resourced areas.
+This is a **Flask-based web service** that processes uploaded images and predicts disease categories using fine-tuned Swin Transformer model.

 ---
 ## Web App Demo: